Azuremis/azuremis/README.md

 ---

 ## 🌀 Vibrational Intelligence
-Welcome to [**Vibrational Intelligence**](https://azuremis.substack.com), a transformative Substack journey where the cutting-edge world of artificial intelligence meets the timeless wisdom of ancestral knowledge and spiritual insight.
+I also write [**Vibrational Intelligence**](https://azuremis.substack.com), a transformative Substack where the cutting-edge world of artificial intelligence meets the timeless wisdom of ancestral knowledge and spiritual insight.
 Here, we explore the harmonious fusion of technology and soul, creating a vibrant tapestry that elevates human consciousness and amplifies our creative potential.

 ---